 Please note that the Director has no power to extend time for notification of a possible complaint for more than 4 months after the date of the alleged incident.

 Please use the e complaint form available at www.workplacerelations.ie.
 However in the event of particular difficulties please contact the Commission to see if special arrangements can be put in place.

 Is it necessary to complete a separate form for each person making a complaint, or is a single form sufficient?

-There must be a complaint signed either by the complainant him/herself, or by their authorised representative.
 It is better for each complainant to complete a separate form, as there may be differences between individual cases, even where the same incident or practice is concerned.

 Is it possible to take a complaint on more than one ground?

 Yes.
 If a person feels that he/she has been discriminated on more than one of the nine grounds he/she may indicate each of the grounds that are applicable in the particular case.
 The Adjudication Officer will consider each of them